-See Page 39: Procedures To Take During a Gas Alarm.
+See page 39: Procedures to Take During an LP Gas Alarm.

 Ventilate the RV.
 The red gas LED will continue to flash until the gas has cleared, or the gas alarm will reactivate in approximately five (5) minutes if the gas is still present.
 DO NOT RE-ENTER THE RV.
 The alarm will return to normal operation after the RV has properly ventilated.